evanthegrayt/vim-lovehandle/README.md

 # LoveHandle
 A vim plugin that extends [Tim Pope](https://github.com/tpope)'s [vim-dadbod](https://github.com/tpope/vim-dadbod) to make it easier to work in various databases across different projects.
-Provides commands for easily switching between database URLs, creating and editing SQL files kept in projects, setting DB URLs based on file name and path, and generating common SQL queries within these files.
-See [below](#features-and-examples) for examples.
+It provides commands for easily switching between database URLs, creating and editing SQL files kept in projects, setting DB URLs based on file name and path, and generating common SQL queries within these files.
+See [below](#usage) for examples.

+Note that this guide is helpful to get started and understand what the plugin does, but should you install this plugin, please read the authoritative documentation (`:help lovehandle`) after generating helptags.

 ## Installation
-### Vim with packages
+I recommend installing a modern version of vim (8.0+) and using its built-in packages system (`:help packages`).

 Clone the repository in your `pack` directory.
 Note, `evanthegrayt/` is used as the package directory in this example, but you can put it in whichever package directory you want.